vincenzomazzeo/map-engine/README.md

 The `MapEngineRetrieveId` is an enum class containing the values of the `id` attribute of the `entity` tags.
 This enum could be used by the [`Aggregator`](#aggregator) to determine the query result passed to the  `notifyRetrieveResult` method.

 ##### Engine In Action
-Once the directive XML document is ready the Engine could be started.
+Once the directive XML document is ready the Engine can be started.
 ```java
 Engine engine = new Engine(Engine.class.getClassLoader().getResourceAsStream("create_catalog_directives.xml"));
 ByteArrayInputStream xml = getXml();